-PSYCT 59 Crisis Management 2 units 36 lecture hours
+PSYCT 59 Crisis Management 2 units

 Overview of the concept of "crisis" relating to an individual's personal reaction to physical or psychological stressors.
 Includes but not limited to the following: recognition of stress response, specific adaptive responses, specific maladaptive response, the dynamics of grief "burnout and suicide."
 (L)